 Best Sleeping Position for Neck Pain

-For easing neck pain, the top sleep posture is on your back.
-This stance stops the incorrect alignment that happens when you snooze on your side or tummy.
-To dodge neck discomfort, opt for a pillow that props up your neck but still allows your head to nestle in.
-Cushions that snugly cradle your head, like those made from memory foam or those with a special groove for your head, are ace choices.
+To ease neck pain, the top sleep posture is on your back.
+This stance stops the incorrect alignment that happens when you sleep on your side or tummy.
+To dodge neck discomfort, opt for a pillow that props up your neck but allows your head to nestle in.
+Memory foam pillows are usually very snug and cradle your head perfectly.
 Or, you could twist a towel under your neck and nab a flatter pillow for your head.

-In the instance of sleeping on your back, strive to have your arms in matching spots.
-For instance, both arms resting by your sides is better than one perched on your forehead.
+When sleeping on your back, have your arms in matching spots.
+For instance, both arms resting by your sides are better than one perched on your forehead.
 The latter can wreak unevenness in your back and trigger shoulder or neck pain.

 Stomach Sleeping

 Despite some pluses, stomach sleeping is not advised for everyone.
-Certain individuals should steer clear of stomach sleeping such as:
+Specific individuals should steer clear of stomach sleeping such as:

 1. People with neck and nack pain